codebanesr/slackslash/README.md

 	> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.

 ## Project Description
-This project contains two branches - master and no-webhook These are two different approaches in which response can be sent to slack channels.
+This project contains three branches - `remotes/origin/master remotes/origin/sr/no-web-hooks
+ remotes/origin/with-webhooks`
+Master contains the current code deployed on the aws server no-web-hook shows the approach of sending slack messages without using web hooks with-webhooks shows the approach of sending slack messages using webhooks

 **Webhook Approach**